crsuzh/reprozuerich/content/_index.md

 <!-- JUMBO -->
 {{% jumbo img="/images/backgrounds/KOL-Nacht-04.jpg" imgLabel="Reproducibility Day 2023" %}}
-## Reproducibility Day
+## UZH Reproducibility Day

+### Keynote by Prof. Dr. Matthias Egger, President of the National Research Council

-### 9 February 2023
+### February 9, 2023

+### Open to all members of UZH, students, researchers, administrative and technical staff
 {{% /jumbo %}}

 <!-- REGISTRATION FORM -->
 {{% home-poll class="primary" %}}
-## Fill out the registration form
+## Registration
 In order to maximise participation we have not yet fixed the time slots for the workshops in the afternoon.
-Fill out the registration form to let us know when you would like to participate.
+Please fill out the registration form to let us know when you would like to participate.
 {{% /home-poll %}}

+{{% jumbo-logoless img="images/backgrounds/kol-f-101.png" imgLabel="KOL-F-101" %}}
+## Keynote Session
+### Welcome address by Prof. Dr. Elisabeth Stark, Vice President Research
+### Introduction by Prof. Dr. Leonhard Held, Director of the CRS
+### Keynote by Prof. Dr. Matthias Egger, President of the National Research Council at SNSF
+### **10:00 - 12:00, KOL-F-101**
+{{% /jumbo-logoless %}}

 <!-- SPEAKERS -->
 <!-- BREAKS JUMBO IMAGE -->